 While structural damage to buildOn schools was minimal, nearly a third of these schools lost portions of their roofs. buildOn constructs schools in Haiti using corrugated tin sheeting for roofing.
 This tin material improves structural safety and reduces injury and loss of life in the event of earthquakes like the one that rocked Haiti in 2010; however, high winds like those that came with Matthew can rip the metal sheets away from the building.
 Most of our rebuilding efforts in the coming months will focus on repairing and replacing school roofs, though we do not yet have an estimate of the cost.
+The buildOn Haiti team is currently making preparations to start repairs of damaged schools as soon as possible.
 As the rebuilding process begins in the coming months, buildOn will also be partnering with additional communities in southwest Haiti that are currently without schools.

 Posted October 19, 2016 in News by buildOn